MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/file-attributes.md

 ---
 # File columns

 Use file columns to store file data up to a specified maximum size.
 A custom or customizable table can have zero or more file columns.
-This topic is about working with column definitions in code.
+This article is about working with column definitions in code.
 To use data stored in these columns, see [Use file column data](file-column-data.md).

 ## Create file columns